kiruthika1811/Tamilnadu-Heatmap/README.md

-# 🛕 Spatial Distribution and Heat Map Analysis of Hindu Temples in India using QGIS
+# 🛕 Spatial Distribution and Heat Map Analysis of Temples in India using QGIS

 ## 📖 Project Overview